romatallinn/sustainme/README.md

 blob:https://web.whatsapp.com/639ca98d-fce6-4053-a3aa-cde5c1775f23

-Strong points:
+##### Strong points
 Error: file not found.

-Weak points:
+##### Weak points
 Bad at planning, most of the time I'll do things last minute.
 Hard to be motivated, studying isn't my favorite thing to do.

-Goals:
+##### Goals

 Trying to become better at programming, also planning.

-Reality:
+- Reality:
     I'm probably behind compared to the others, for now I'm trying the best I can.
     I'll need to learn more Java since I don't think I know enough at the moment

-Options:
+- Options:
     Working on Java skills.
     Motivation and complexity of the stuff we'll need to implement

-Will:
+- Will:
     I'll work on getting better with programming, also trying to keep up with the material that we use.
     I can work on learning Java more, my teammates can help me understand things I don't.